Bell’s Vireo

 Bell’s Vireo, Vireo belii arizonae.
 Photograph taken within a residential community in Alamos, Sonora, April 2018.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-Bell’s Vireo, Vireo belli arizonaei, is one of four subspecies of Bell’s Vireo, all four of which winter in Mexico.
+Bell’s Vireo, Vireo belli arizonae, is one of four subspecies of Bell’s Vireo, all four of which winter in Mexico.
 They are a member of the Vireonidae Family of Vireos, Shrike-Babblers, and Erpornis, which has sixty-three members placed in eight genera, and one of thirty-three global members of the Vireo Genus.
-They are known in Mexico as vireo de Bell.
+Bell’s Vireos are insectivores, indicative that they only consume insects.
+They have a lifespan of nine years.
+They are known in Mexico as Vireo de Bell.

 Bell’s Vireo is small in stature with short, rounded wings, with a long tail.
-Their bills are short, straight and blunt-tipped.
+The length of this species varies from 11.5 cm (4.5 inches) to 12.5 cm (4.9 inches) and they weigh between 7 g (0.25 oz) and 10 g (0.35 oz).
+Their bills are short, straight, and blunt-tipped.
 They are a drab gray to green in color above transitioning to white to yellow below.
 Their breast is unstreaked, they have a faint white eye ring and two pale wing bars of which the lower bar is more prominent.
+There are slight geographical variations present, individuals that breed east of western Texas are brighter and more colorful overall than the birds that breed in the southwest.
+Some intermediates occur within their range as well.
+This species is known for its small stature and extremely active tail flicks and bobs while foraging in dense forests.
 The sexes are similar in size and appearance.
+Most breeding pairs are socially monogamous, meaning that some males and females may switch mates between nest attempts.
+During the breeding season, the males become highly territorial.

 Bell’s Vireo is found within dense vegetation of riparian areas, brushy fields, young second-growth forests or woodlands, and mesquite brushlands.
 They breed in Northern Mexico and are migratory, wintering in Southern Mexico and Baja California.
 They are found at elevations up to 1,800 m (5,900 feet).
-They forage primarily on insects.
-They are known for being active while foraging in dense thickets and also for their songs.
-During the breeding season, the males become highly territorial.
-They have a lifespan of nine years.
+They prefer areas near large bodies of water or rivers, and observers will not find this species in areas void of woody plants, open desert scrub, or elevations higher than 1,800 m (5,900 feet).

 Bell’s Vireo is found throughout Mexico at certain times during the year with the exception that they are absent from around the Yucatán Peninsula.
-The arizonae subspecies are found in Western Mexico from within the Pacific Slope of Baja California Sur, Chihuahua, Jalisco, Michoacán, Sinaloa, and Sonora.
+The arizonae subspecies is found in Western Mexico from within the Pacific Slope of Baja California Sur, Chihuahua, Jalisco, Michoacán, Sinaloa, and Sonora.